joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/09/12/us/politics/harris-trump-second-debate.html

 **Harris Challenges Trump to a Second Debate**\
-`At her first post-debate event in Charlotte, N.C., Vice President Kamala Harris challenged former President Donald J. Trump to another onstage face-off, and mocked his threats to end the Affordable Care Act.`\
+`At her first post-debate event in Charlotte, N.C., Vice President Kamala Harris challenged former President Donald J. Trump to another onstage face-off, even though he declared earlier in the day that he would not be participating in another.`\
 https://nytimes.com/video/us/elections/100000009689908/kamala-harris-north-carolina-trump.html

 **At the Maxi Yacht Rolex Cup, Strong Winds Are Always a Factor**\